jensstein/oandbackup/README.md

 #### [Changelog](CHANGELOG.md)  &  [Known Issues](ISSUES.md)

-if you have some kotlin and android knowledge and like to contribute to the project, see the following **[development document](DEVDOC.md)** to see what is still need to be done, where a help could be needed or if you'd like to take on one of the fixes.
+if you have some kotlin and android knowledge and like to contribute to the project, see our Taiga.io project **[here](https://tree.taiga.io/project/machiav3lli-neo-backup/kanban)** to see what is still needed to be done, where a help could be needed or if you'd like to fix one of the issues.

 The communication and each contribution in the project community should follow our **[Code of Conduct](COC.md)**.